 Family Portrait: loving someone so much it hurts

 The cover of Family Portrait is a picture of a man squeezing a dog.
-What is immediately striking is that man and dog have the exact same expression on their faces: desperate love — the kind of love that has a seam of violence running through it — that makes you fear you will squeeze the dog you love to death.
-It is curious that a picture with an animal could show something so painfully human about what it means to need someone.
+What is immediately striking is that man and dog have the exact same expression on their faces: desperate love — the kind of love that makes you fear you will squeeze the dog you love to death.

 A photography magazine interested in documenting new definitions of family, Family Portrait’s co-founder is Brendan Freeman, who publishes True Journal; the magazines have the same luxuriousness about them, with full-size pictures and minimal text.

 Another excellent series documents the family of the legendary Nigerian musician Fela Kuti.
 When Kuti released his protest album ‘Zombie’, a scathing attack on the Nigerian military, one thousand soldiers attacked and burned down his family commune.
 His elderly mother was thrown from a window, causing fatal injuries.
 These photographs, shot in Lagos by Sean Thomas, show the legacy Kuti left behind.